Hotel George (Lviv): History

 The history of the hotel dates back to 1793 when an inn was constructed on the site.
-In 1811 it was replaced by a new building called "Russie Hotel", a three-story hotel with two entrances.
+In 1811 it was replaced by a new building called the Russie Hotel, a three-story hotel with two entrances.
 On the Chorążczyzna Street (now Tschaikowski Street) there was a large garden.
 The hotel was taken over in 1816 by the Lviv merchant, George Hofmann (1778–1839), whom the hotel was named after.
 It was demolished in 1899.
 The new building was constructed from 1899 to 1901 by Fellner & Helmer, with participation of the Lviv architects Iwan Lewiński and Julian Cybulski.

-The new hotel was inaugurated on January 8, 1901.
+The new Hotel George was inaugurated on January 8, 1901.
 At the time, it had 93 rooms, including 32 luxury-class rooms.
 The hotel was extended by two floors in 1906.
 From 1910 to 1912, it housed Alfred Altenberg's bookstore on the ground floor.
 The hotel was completely renovated in 1927, and a fifth floor was added.
 In 1932 the reading room and restaurant were modernized by Tadeusz Wróbel.

-During the Soviet rule from 1939 to 1941 and from 1944 to 1990, it was administered by the Soviet travel agency.
+During the periods of Soviet rule, from 1939 to 1941, and again from 1944 to 1990, it was administered by the Soviet travel agency Intourist and was renamed Intourist Hotel.
+During the Soviet period, the hotel was also popular with foreign guests.
+After Ukraine gained independence, the hotel was returned to its historical name, Hotel George.

 Among notable guests who stayed at the hotel, Honore de Balzac, Ethel Lilian Voynich, Franz von Liszt, Maurice Ravel, Jean-Paul Sartre, Leonid Brezhnev, and Józef Piłsudski.

-In 1940, the hotel was renamed Lviv, and in Soviet times it was connected to the Intourist network, so it was named that way.
-During the Soviet period, the hotel was also popular with foreign guests.
-After gaining independence, it was returned to its ancient name "Georges".